thecodersourabh/Salvatore/README.md

 Salvatore is a web-based project that leverages **TypeScript**, **JavaScript**, **HTML**, and **CSS** to deliver a comprehensive platform for professional services management.

+## Vision

+This platform connects end users who have queries/problems with the exact users on the platform who can solve those problems.
+We don't solve the problems ourselves - instead, we serve as an intelligent matching laboratory that precisely connects problem-holders with solution-providers within our community.

+Service providers complete detailed skill profiles (expertise areas, proficiency levels, experience), while clients can filter and search through these capabilities to find the perfect match for their specific needs.
+The platform enables direct peer-to-peer problem resolution through sophisticated skill-based matching and filtering.

 ## Features

 - **TypeScript-Powered:** Leverages the power of TypeScript for robust and scalable development.